-We program the node hardware in NesC [13] within the TinyOS [16] operating system.
+We program the node hardware in NesC [13] within the TinyOS [18] operating system.
 The software side of lucid dreaming consists of a small extension to the run-time and some library functions.
 Note that the technique can also be used within other operating environments such as MANTIS OS [1], or even without a third-party runtime environment.
+Our original Shake 'n Wake demonstration application was a simple super-loop written in C.

 An interrupt service routine for wakeup is introduced.
 This ISR does not presently do anything.
-Its execution is simply a side-effect of the interrupt bringing the Mote out of sleep.
-The intent is that after the ISR executes, the Mote continues executing the code immediately after the point at which it entered sleep mode.
+Its execution is simply a side-effect of the interrupt bringing the mote out of sleep.
+The intent is that after the ISR executes, the mote continues executing the code immediately after the point at which it entered sleep mode.

 A library routine called the "sleep preparation routine" is provided.
-This small function enables the interrupt that activates the Mote-Wake board and writes to a sleep register to put the Mote into a low-power sleep mode.
-A second library routine is provided to configure the digital potentiometer, allowing the program to change the threshold level at which an event is generated by Mote-Wake.
+This small function enables the interrupt that activates the Shake 'n Wake board and writes to a sleep register to put the mote into a low-power sleep mode.
+A second library routine is provided to configure the digital potentiometer, allowing the program to change the threshold level at which an event is generated by Shake 'n Wake.